h-ch22/SOZIP_iOS/README.md

 소집 : SOZIP
 =====

-> An application for Delivery Cost Dutch Pay
+> An application for Delivery Cost Dutch Pay<br>
-> This Project is archived : This project has been discontinued and will no longer be updated.
+> This Project is archived : This project has been discontinued and will no longer be updated.<br><br>